Bilalh/Tagger/Readme.md

 -------
 Build the release version of VGTagger.

-Run Embed MacRuby on it which does the follows do embed MacRuby framework
+Run Embed MacRuby on it which does the follows to embed the MacRuby framework

 	macruby_deploy --compile --embed --verbose --gem nokogiri